karl-zylinski/odin-c-bindgen/README.md

 ## Requirements
 - Odin
 - libclang
-	- Included on Windows (DLL lives in root folder of repository)
+	- On Windows: Download libclang 20.1.8 from here: https://github.com/llvm/llvm-project/releases/download/llvmorg-20.1.8/clang+llvm-20.1.8-x86_64-pc-windows-msvc.tar.xz and from within that archive copy 'lib/libclang.lib' into the 'libclang' folder of this repository.
+Also copy 'bin/libclang.dll' into the root folder of the repository.
 	- On Linux/mac, please install libclang.
 For example using `apt install libclang-dev` on Ubuntu/Debian/Mint.

 > [!NOTE]